COVID19Tracking/website/_src/api.md

 * Counties- [/api/counties](http://covidtracking.com/api/counties) | [CSV](http://covidtracking.com/api/counties.csv)
 * Tracker URLs - [/api/urls](http://covidtracking.com/api/urls)

-If you want to filter the `/api/us/daily` you can add a query param like `?state=NY` to only show cases in New York.
-Or `?state=NY&date=20200316` to show the result of a specific date.
+If you want to filter the `/api/states/daily` you can add a query param like `?state=NY` to only show cases in New York.
+Or `/api/states/daily?state=NY&date=20200316` to show the result of a specific date.
+Or to access the most recent value `/api/states?state=NY`.

 ## GraphQL API